leiklier/illumino-web-services/README.md

 Please read the **Installation** sections for instructions on how to install these.

-**NB**: The cluster is exposed on PORT 80, so please make sure that this port is available on the host machine.

 ### Installation

 First, install `microk8s`.
 This package is a distribution of Kubernetes which comes bundled with a couple of handy add-ons.
 It should be installed via snap: